Instructor Category: Farrar Williams

 Some content may not be appropriate for all students.
 Selected films can be reviewed at Common Sense Media.
 See Required Texts tab for more details.

 At the heart of a film is a good story.
-In this course, students will view a wide variety of classic and recent films to consider that question: What makes a good story?
+In this course, students will view a wide variety of classic and recent films to consider the question: What makes a good story?
 How do they help us understand the world and ourselves?
 In order to do that, we’ll tackle both the language of literature and the language of film.
 We’ll consider genre, theme, plot, characterization, motifs, allusions, metaphors, and other core elements of literary analysis.
 We’ll also look at lighting, sound, cinematography, acting, special effects, and other elements of film analysis.
 Topics will also incorporate film history and adaptation.

 Course Structure